YahooArchive/mojito/docs/dev_guide/faq/index.rst

 .. _moj_reuse:
 .. topic:: **Can I extend or re-use mojits?**

-    Although Mojito doesn't support inheritance, there are ways of re-using mojit definitions and configuration, application building blocks, and extending mojits.
-The following sections offer a brief introduction to re-use and extension in Mojito.
+    Although inheritance isn't supported in mojits, there are ways of re-using mojit definitions and configuration, application building blocks, and extending mojits.

+    The following sections offer a brief introduction to re-use and extension in Mojito as well as what cannot be re-used or extended.

     **Re-Using Mojit Definitions**